Skip to content

 Overview

 MOTS-c is a naturally occurring mitochondrial-derived peptide that functions as an exercise mimetic to regulate metabolic homeostasis.
 This peptide primarily targets skeletal muscle to enhance glucose metabolism, improve insulin sensitivity, and promote fatty acid oxidation.
-By activating cellular energy pathways, MOTS-c benefits individuals seeking targeted weight loss and improved physical performance.
+By activating cellular energy pathways, the MOTS-c peptide benefits individuals seeking targeted weight loss and improved physical performance.
 Research indicates its potential to combat age-related metabolic decline and obesity without requiring physical exertion.

 Potential Benefits